bneijt/boxchannel/README.md

 TODO list
 =========

-*   Add clean-up routines
-*   Remove timestamp from request block file name and just use sys ctime
 *   Refactor boxchannel into a real kind of library
 *   Add `--append` support to index.py to allow you to write `find . -type f -print0|xargs -0 -P1 -n1000 index.py --append`
 *   Add `--help` support to all scripts